-5 SUMMARY AND FUTURE WORK
+V. SUMMARY AND FUTURE WORK

-In this paper, we present a new algorithm to construct a sparse spanner as network backbone: the local Delaunay graph over a connected dominating set graph.
-A communication efficient localized algorithm was presented for approximating the minimum connected dominating set within a constant factor of the minimum.
-The constructed connected dominating set is efficient for both length and hops and has at most O(n) edges while each node has a bounded degree.
-Then, we apply the localized Delaunay graph on the induced graph ICDS to generate a planar graph without sacrificing the constant hop and length stretch factor properties.
-We showed that the constructed topology LDel(ICDS) has all the desirable features we listed in Section 1.
-This topology can be constructed locally and is easy to maintain when the nodes move around.
+In this paper, we present a new algorithm to construct a sparse spanner for network backbone: the local Delaunay triangulation over the connected dominating set graph CDS.
+A communication efficient distributed algorithm was presented for the construction of a connected dominating set, whose size is guaranteed to be within a constant factor of the minimum.
+We show that CDS is efficient for both length and hops and has at most O(n) edges while each node has a bounded degree.
+Then we apply the localized Delaunay graph (LDel) on the induced graph ICDS to generate a planar graph without sacrificing the constant hop and length stretch factor properties.
+We showed that the constructed topology LDel(ICDS) has all the desirable features we listed in Section I. This topology can be constructed locally and is easy to maintain when the nodes move around.
+The computational complexity of each node is bounded by $O(d \log d)$, where d is the number of 1-hop neighbors.
 All our algorithms have the message complexity O(n).
 Moreover, we showed that the number of messages sent by each node is bounded by a constant.
-We also conducted extensive simulations to study the spanning ratios of these structures and the communication cost to construct them when the static nodes are randomly placed in a square region.
-Notice that, recently, Gao et al. also proposed a similar method.
-However, their algorithms are not communication nor computation efficient and are impossible to be implemented in a localized manner.
+We also conducted extensive simulations to study the spanning ratios of these structures and the communication cost to construct them when the nodes are randomly placed in a square region.
+Notice that, recently, Gao, et al. also proposed a similar method.
+However, their algorithms are not communication nor computation efficient.
+In addition, it is difficult to implement their clustering method.